Greenhouse gas emissions

 Electricity generation, heat and transport are major emitters; overall energy is responsible for around 73% of emissions.
 A growing concern for electricity usage is the expansion of artificial intelligence (AI), which is projected to significantly increase global energy demand.
 Deforestation and other changes in land use also emit carbon dioxide and methane.
 The largest source of anthropogenic methane emissions is agriculture, closely followed by gas venting and fugitive emissions from the fossil-fuel industry.
 The largest agricultural methane source is livestock.
 Agricultural soils emit nitrous oxide partly due to fertilizers.
 Similarly, fluorinated gases from refrigerants play an outsized role in total human emissions.

-The current -equivalent emission rates averaging 6.6 tonnes per person per year, are well over twice the estimated rate 2.3 tons required to stay within the 2030 Paris Agreement increase of 1.5 °C (2.7 °F) over pre-industrial levels.
+The current -equivalent emission rates, averaging 4.9 tonnes per person per year, are well over twice the estimated rate of 2.3 tons required to stay within the 2030 Paris Agreement increase of 1.5 °C (2.7 °F) over pre-industrial levels.
 Annual per capita emissions in the industrialized countries are typically as much as ten times the average in developing countries.

 The carbon footprint (or greenhouse gas footprint) serves as an indicator to compare the amount of greenhouse gases emitted over the entire life cycle from the production of a good or service along the supply chain to its final consumption.
 Carbon accounting (or greenhouse gas accounting) is a framework of methods to measure and track how much greenhouse gas an organization emits.
+This accounting is used to help understand the various effects of emissions on positive and negative impacts they have on the climate including on human mortality.